-The Faculty of Law at Bond University has strong links with Canada.
-Canadians can enrol in the Juris Doctor program and complete this within two years of full-time study (6 semesters).
-Canadian students can elect to complete a specialisation in Canadian Law and Practice by completing the Canadian electives on offer which include Canadian Criminal Law, Foundations of Canadian Law, Canadian Constitutional Law and Canadian Administrative Law.
-In addition, students receive a complimentary online course offered each semester on Canadian Professional Responsibility.
+Juris Doctor students can graduate with a specialization in Canadian Law and Practice by completing four Canadian Law electives – Canadian Criminal Law, Foundations of Canadian Law, Canadian Constitutional Law and Canadian Administrative Law – and a complimentary online course in Canadian Professional Responsibility.

 All applications are assessed individually and on merit – no LSAT is required.